parse-community/Parse-SDK-JS/README.md

 #### Core Manager

-The SDK has a [Core Manager](src/CoreManager.ts) that handles all configurations and controllers.
+The SDK has a [Core Manager][core-manager] that handles all configurations and controllers.
 These modules can be swapped out for customization before you initialize the SDK.
-For full list of all available modules take a look at the [Core Manager Documentation](src/CoreManager.ts).
+For full list of all available modules take a look at the [Core Manager Documentation][core-manager].

 ```js
 // Configuration example